ubclaunchpad/forum/README.md

 ### Frontend

 #### 1. Install Node.js

-- Download and install Node.js from [nodejs.org](https://nodejs.org/en)
+- Download and install the latest version of Node.js from [nodejs.org](https://nodejs.org/en)

 #### 2. Go to the frontend directory